CJanecka/Projects_and_CTFs/Securing Cloud Applications/README.md

 Azure's Front Door is a cloud resource, positioned ahead of my web application, serving as a defense mechanism.
 Operating at the Application Layer of the OSI Model (Layer 7), its central function revolves around load balancing.
 Moreover, it offers the capability to integrate a Web Application Firewall (WAF) to fortify defenses against vulnerabilities inherent to web attacks.
 In conjunction with the WAF, a custom rule was implemented to safeguard against web requests originating from regions not within the anticipated scope of visitors.
 This proactive measure plays a crucial role in protecting the system against potential threats in cases where unexpected visitors may pose a security risk.

 ## Azure's Security Center

+*What is Azure’s Security Center, and how did I apply its features?*

+Azure Security Center serves as a management system, offering a repository of best practices and guidance to augment the security of cloud-based resources.
+During my evaluation, an array of security recommendations was observed spanning diverse criticality levels.
+One noteworthy recommendation suggests strengthening the security of data transmissions, by enforcing FTP access, to the web application through FTPS.
+FTPS refers to the encrypted version of File Transfer Protocol, providing a secure means of transferring data.
+This measure enhances the overall security posture of the system.